Salary Outlook with Ph.D. in Applied Behavior Analysis

 Ph.D.
 Job Outlook

-The Bureau of Labor Statistics states job demand for all psychologists will rise by a healthy 14% by 2026, which is faster than average.
-(BLS.gov).
+The Bureau of Labor Statistics states job demand for all psychologists will rise by a healthy 7% between 2023 and 2033, which is higher than average.

-The Behavior Analyst Certification Board (BACB) wrote a comprehensive report on employment demand for behavior analysts between the years 2010 and 2017.
-(BACB.com).
-The report found the demand for behavior analysts with master’s and Ph.D. degrees is rising.
+The Behavior Analyst Certification Board (BACB) wrote a comprehensive report on employment demand for behavior analysts that found the demand for behavior analysts with master’s and PhD degrees is rising.
 Annual demand for Board Certified Behavior Analysts rose 800% from 2010 to 2017.
 Increases were seen in almost all states.

 The increase in demand is similar to the increase in the total number of people that have the certification.
 Annual demand for professionals holding BCaBA certification also rose in the same period time, with the biggest increases in the last four years.